baneteasnow/baneteasnow.github.io/_pages/now.md

 format4: reading as a book
 pageread4: 132
 # 5
-booktitle5: "Women Who Love Too Much"
+booktitle5: "Dirty Work"
-bookyear5: 2019
+bookyear5: 2023
-author5: "Robin Norwood"
+author5: "Eyal Press"
 sayfa5: 328
 format5: reading as a book
 pageread5: 1